 According to the FDA, at least 20 different Medtronic programming units, defibrillators, and monitors so far have been found to have cybersecurity issues.

 Medtronic pacemakers that are most vulnerable to being hacked send periodic electrical charges to patients’ hearts to ensure that they maintain a regular heartbeat and blood flow.
 The other device at risk is the company’s implanted defibrillator.
 It corrects abnormally fast or irregular heart rhythms.

 Each of the defective medical devices affected by this security breach is outfitted with Conexus wireless technology.
 European researchers found that this company’s WCS regularly transmits patient data to others without requiring authentication.
 This happens because the connection isn’t encrypted.
 This makes it vulnerable to an outside attack.

-Medtronic Inc., a Minnesota-based company, admitted that their unencrypted devices were vulnerable to being hacked soon after the FDA issued its consumer warning.
-The manufacturer, which is the largest producer of medical devices in the world, hasn't outlined their plans for remedying the situation though.
+Medtronic Inc., a Minnesota-based company, admitted that its unencrypted devices were vulnerable to being hacked soon after the FDA issued its consumer warning.
+The manufacturer, which is the largest producer of medical devices in the world, hasn’t outlined its plans for remedying the situation though.

 An increase in the use of the internet and cloud technologies have motivated many hackers to launch computer viruses in recent years.
 They launch these in hopes of getting their hands on your private data and disrupting your life.
 If the security of your pacemaker or defibrillator has been compromised, then an attorney can hold those who put consumers at risk accountable for their actions.